lr-m/lr-m.github.io/static/media/co-2023-08-02-modding-xbox-360-with-rgh.6d9acf6b7c53aa4a3d63.md

 ![console.jpg](/assets/images/xbox_360_rgh/j_runner_pro.png)

 This tool has a bunch of functionality that is incredibly useful when performing RGH.
-Peform the following steps to generate the Xell image to flash onto the NAND:
+Perform the following steps to generate the Xell image to flash onto the NAND:

 1. Click **Load Source** and select one of your NAND reads
 2. Click **Load Extra** and selected another NAND read, but not the same as the first one